Where’s Your Okra?

 I am here.
 I had a challenge.
 I got stuck.
 I made steps to start my FB page and group and share the gifts my Creator placed in me, and for which I have studied and practiced many years.
 I stepped out into this wider social media and then I froze.
 I got scared.
 Have you ever been afraid or felt an energy that holds you back or makes your deepest desire seem insurmountable?
 Not everyone experiences this, but I sometimes do.
 It ties back to old, old trauma fear and shame…some of which is unfamiliar to me in this lifetime, yet I somehow carry the residuals of it in my bones.
 I also know incredible love and support even in the darkest places and am reminded to step towards it, to trudge through the malaise to return to the promise of my “Now Journey.”
 I am here, and I am writing.

-I wrestled through the day and all through the following night (this morning) with the imminence of this thing calling me to get it together and write and post and embrace my wider audience.
-When I could tolerate the malaise no longer, I get up shortly after 3:00 AM, wondering if the celestial being just outside my bedroom window would still be there…to comfort and challenge me, assist me once again.
-I peek through my window tops which are uncovered, sifting my eyes through the stoic branches of trees awaiting their springtime dance… There it is!
-The radiant moon even more glorious and colorful than the night before.
-Wait a minute…today is March 20…the Spring Equinox is approaching!
-I surrender my heart and my fingers to simply glide along these keys on my computer keyboard and write.
-I will not allow the Equinox to pass before I post something, and so here I am, now an hour and minutes before the equinox at 5:58PM EDT.
+I went back to sleep and when I woke up later, still twilight, I rushed to my window to see if the celestial being would still be there…to comfort and challenge me, assist me once again.
+I sifted my eyes through the stoic branches of trees awaiting their springtime dance… And there it was, its radiance even more glorious and than the night before.
+It was the day the Spring Equinox, just minutes away from the hallowed hour.
+I surrender my heart and my fingers to glide along these computer keys and write.
+I will not allow the Equinox to pass before I post something,

 Upon this cusp of the Spring Equinox 2019, I celebrate renewal, rebirth and joy!
 I celebrate the coming of the Light that blesses you with courage, hope and wisdom.
 I celebrate the Light that expels all darkness, confusion and blockages.
 I offer each of you and the Universe, my prayers of gratitude and thanks.
 I pray that your lives will be filled with power, joy and beauty, and every other blessing of Spring.